NorESMhub/NorESM/doc/configurations/clm.rst

 **Running CLM stand alone with NorESM2 forcing data**

-To use NorESM2 history files as the forcing, CPLHISTForcing mode needs to be activated.
+To use NorESM2 history files as the forcing, ``CPLHISTForcing mode`` needs to be activated.
 In CPLHISTForcing mode, the model is assumed to have 3-hourly for a global grid from a previous simulation (see description above).
 The data atmophere (datm) forcing is divided into three streams: precipitation, solar, and everything else.

 To create a new case for stand alone CLM5 spin up with NorESM2 forcing data, one should choose the same resolution as the coupled simulation (f19_tn14 for NorESM2-LM and f09_tn14 for NorESM2-MM).
-The compset to use is I1850BgcCropCmip6.
+The compset to use is ``I1850BgcCropCmip6``.
 For example, to create a new NorESM2-LM case,

 ::